 An injection current is generated across the active region when an electrical forward voltage is applied.
 The electric current flow from the p-section through the active region to the n-section.
 Light is generated during this process by the spontaneous and random recombination of positive (holes) and negative (electrons) electrical carriers, which are then amplified as it travels along the waveguide of a SLED.

-Let us now look at some of the most important features of a superluminescent diode.
+Let us now look at some of the most important features of a superluminescent laser diode.

 So, these are some noticeable features and properties of the Superluminescent Diode with its working method.

-We can conclude from this blog that, SLDs are one of the newest classes of nitride optoelectronic devices, and their development is gradually gaining momentum in the optoelectronic market.
+We can conclude from this blog that, superluminescent laser diodes are one of the newest classes of nitride optoelectronic devices, and their development is gradually gaining momentum in the optoelectronic market.
 They are irreplaceable in certain applications that require a combination of good beam quality and low coherence due to their unique properties.

 Inphenix is a company based in the United States that designs and manufactures lasers and light sources that are widely used in a variety of industries.
 Please contact us for more information.